twiddlingbits/twr-wasm/docs/api/api-c-con.md

 ~~~

 ### io_mbgets
-Gets a string from an IoConsole (which needs to be stdin).
+Gets a string from a Console.
 Returns when the user presses "Enter".
 Displays a cursor character and echos the inputted characters, at the current cursor position.
 Uses character encoding of LC_TYPE of current locale.
+If the encoding is UTF-8, then the result will be multibyte.

+This function is commonly used with  [`stdin`.](../api/api-c-con.md#getting-a-console)

+This function requires that you use [`twrWasmModuleAsync`.](../api/api-typescript.md#class-twrwasmmoduleasync)

 ~~~c
 #include <twr_io.h>